Haseeb00Khawaja/FCC-RockPaperScissors/README.md

 Objective

-The AI must identify and adapt to different opponent strategies and maximize its win rate.
-The key challenge is defeating adaptive opponents like Abbey, who counter the player's patterns using a Markov chain strategy.
+The AI must recognize and adapt to different opponent strategies to maximize its win rate.
+The main challenge is defeating adaptive opponents like Abbey, who use a Markov chain strategy to counter the player's patterns.

 Opponents and Their Strategies